|

 A piece about Farmer, the start of the official PJF website, the

-discovery of the 'Magic Filing Cabinet' --Farmer's archive with
+discovery of the 'Magic Filing Cabinet' —Farmer's archive

-unpublished manuscripts, some of them unfinished-- that led to the
+unpublished manuscripts, some of them unfinished— that led to

 start of the fanzine Farmerphile, and